Jared284/security-portfolio/labs/04-iam-least-privilege-hardening/05-attacks-and-simulation/README.md

 AccessDenied
 ```

-Security meaning:
+### Security Meaning

-- Prevents unauthorized writes to the bucket.
+This prevented unauthorized writes to the bucket.

-- Reduces risk of malicious or accidental object modification.
-- Enforces the intended read-only role.
+The user could no longer modify bucket contents by uploading new objects, which enforced the intended read-only role.

-Evidence:
+### Evidence

 - [`s3-upload-denied-after-remediation.png`](../screenshots/s3-upload-denied-after-remediation.png)
 - [`session3-s3-upload-denied.png`](../screenshots/session3-s3-upload-denied.png)

+---

-### Test 3: Delete an object
+### Test 3: Delete an Object

 Result: